purescript/documentation/language/Roles.md

 type role Effect representational
 ```

-and this one strengten the role inferred for the first parameter of `Map` (which would be _representational_ otherwise), leaving its second parameter _representational_:
+and this one strengthens the role inferred for the first parameter of `Map` (which would be _representational_ otherwise), leaving its second parameter _representational_:

 ```purescript
 type role Map nominal representational